noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

 - always
 - sometimes
   - terraform should deply premade images with all the configuration already set or retrieved at runtime
+  - just name the plan `tfplan` and move on with your life
 - never
 - gotchas
   - networking